watson-developer-cloud/java-sdk/README.md

     1. On the left side of the page, click **Service Credentials** to view your service credentials.
     1. Copy `username` and `password`(`api_key` for AlchemyAPI).

+You can set the correct API Endpoint for your service calling setEndPoint().

 Once you have credentials, copy config.properties.example to src/test/resources/config.properties, and fill them in as necessary.

 ## Questions

+#### 401
+Make sure you are using the service credentials and not your Bluemix account/password.

+Check the API Endpoint, you may need to update te default using setEndPoint().

+#### Other
 If you are having difficulties using the APIs or you have a question about the IBM Watson Services, please ask a question on
 [dW Answers](https://developer.ibm.com/answers/questions/ask/?topics=watson)